 Thailand today is a middle-income country, and has successfully risen out of the poverty they where still at just after the second world war.
 It has been one of the fastest growing economies in the world, for decades.
 However, today, it seems that Thailand got stuck in the so-called Middle-Income Trap: too rich to be able to provide low-cost labor (and low prices), not rich, advanced and educated enough to compete and earn on higher levels of economic activity, such as services, high-tech, innovation, and so on.

-The thing is that Asian tourists don’t bargain really.
-They are in Thailand for rather short stays (generally 1 week to max 2 weeks) and they spend money generously without asking.
+The thing is that Asian tourists don’t really bargain.
+They are in Thailand for rather short stays (generally 1 week to max 2 weeks) and they spend money generously.
 The Thai have understood this and have raised their prices dramatically, especially for services.
-Westerners however tend to negotiate, but anyone from the West who has been in Thailand regularly in the last 10 years must have noticed that it’s much harder to bargain over prices nowadays—if you don’t buy it, well, the next Japanese, Chinese, or South-Korean customer certainly will!
+Westerners however tend to negotiate, but anyone from the West who has been in Thailand regularly in the last 10 years must have noticed that it’s much harder to bargain over prices nowadays — if you don’t buy it, well, the next Japanese, Chinese, or South-Korean customer certainly will!

 Let’s dive a bit deeper

-What we see at Wat Po are Thai Massage teachers who count their money, make calls or type messages on their smart-phones, watch YouTube, chat with each other, come and go as they please, and… no, no, I’m not exaggerating.
+What we see at Wat Po are Thai Massage teachers who count the money in their wallets, make calls or type messages on their smart-phones, watch YouTube, chat with each other, come and go as they please, and … really, I’m not exaggerating.
 Look it up on the Internet, many ex-students have written about this, yes, also recently.
 And I, I know this first hand, because I’ve studied there.
 Of course, surely, this will not be the case for all teachers.

 But what’s going on then?
 Well, I give the Watpo teachers the benefit of the doubt.
 Maybe they are underpaid, maybe they are treated like sh*t by the management, maybe they see being at Watpo as a stepping stone for their later careers only, maybe they are fed-up themselves by the factory-like, money-grabbing style they are forced to work with and in.
 I don’t know.